testsigmahq/testsigma-docs/src/pages/docs/reports/runs/test-case-reports.md

 ---
 title: "Test Case Reports in Testsigma"
-metadesc: "How to view test run results on the basis of test cases executed in Testsigma."
+meta_desc: "How to view test run results on the basis of test cases executed in Testsigma."
 order: 13.26
 page_id: "Test Case Reports in Testsigma"
 warning: false